cran-task-views/WebTechnologies/WebTechnologies.md

   - [rapporter.net](http://rapporter.net/welcome/en) provides an online
     environment (SaaS) to host and run `r pkg("rapport")` statistical report templates in the cloud.
   - `r pkg("radiant")`
-    (`r pkg("GitHub")` ) is Shiny-based GUI for R that runs in a browser from a server or local machine.
+    is Shiny-based GUI for R that runs in a browser from a server or local machine.
   - The `r pkg("Tiki")` Wiki CMS/Groupware
     framework has an R plugin (`r pkg("PluginR")` ) to run R code from wiki pages, and use data from their own collected web databases (trackers).
 A demo: <https://r.tiki.org/tiki-index.php> .
   - The `r pkg("MediaWiki")` has an extension